Cyber security

 What is Cyber security?

 Cyber attacks are increasing, and every business needs to take action to manage cyber security.
-While your organisation will implement certain risk management strategies, every person has a part to play in protecting the information of your business and your customers.
+While organisations implement risk management strategies, every individual plays a critical role in protecting business and customer information.

 About our cyber security module

-We introduce you to common cyber security threats, and what you can do to protect your organisation and customers from breaches.
+This online module introduces common cyber security threats and provides practical guidance on how to protect your organisation and customers from cyber incidents.

 - The Security of Critical Infrastructure Act 2018 (Cth) was amended in 2021 to require critical industries, including financial services, to report of cyber security incidents to the government.